Speezy88/Breast-Cancer-Image-Classification/README.md

-School project from Seattle Academy

-Spencer Hatch and Tenzin Larkin
+Project from Spencer Hatch and Tenzin Larkin